> Setting a Bar-Mitzvah in Israel > Additional Locations for a Bar-Mitzvah Ceremony in Jerusalem

 Bar-Mitzvah at the Italian Synagogue on Hillel Street

-In 1701 the Jewish community in the small town of Conegliano Veneto, north of Venice, founded a synagogue for community use.
-Designed in a distinct Italian Baroque style, the synagogue was in active until the World War I. After the state of Israel was established, in 1952 the interior of the synagogue was relocated in its entirety and re-installed in the Italian Jewish cultural center in Jerusalem.
-The synagogue is in use to this day and is both an active synagogue and a tourist attraction, which includes also a museum of Italian Judaica.
-Among its many items is the oldest known Torah Curtain (“Parochet”), dating to 1572.
-Known simply as “The Italian Synagogue”, the place welcomes also families wishing to celebrate a Bar-Mitzvah ceremony at this unusual and charming spot.
+In 1701, the Jewish community of Conegliano Veneto, a small town 40 miles north of Venice, founded a synagogue.
+Designed in a distinct Italian Baroque style, the community used it until World War I. Following the establishment of Israel in 1952, the synagogue’s interior was relocated to the Italian Jewish Cultural Center in Jerusalem.
+To this day, the Italian synagogue is both an active synagogue and a tourist attraction that combines a museum of Italian Judaica.
+The oldest known Torah Curtain (“Parochet”) is among its items, dating to 1572.
+Known simply as “The Italian Synagogue,” the place also welcomes families wishing to celebrate a Bar-Mitzvah ceremony.

 Bar-Mitzvah at the Ades Synagogue in Nachlaot